SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 - How much time is required to start playback from a user perspective.
 - Which fatal / non-fatal errors are encountered.
-- Which quality has been selected by the player.
+- Which stream quality has been selected by the player.
 - How much bandwidth is available.
 - ... and many more.

-When instantiating a `PlayerItem` attach a ``MetricsTracker`` configured with the endpoint where data must be sent, for example:
+To monitor playback its suffices to attach a ``MetricsTracker`` to a `PlayerItem`, configured with the endpoint where data must be sent.
+For example:

 ```swift
 let item = PlayerItem.simple(url: URL(string: "https://your.domain.com/content.m3u8", trackerAdapters: [